xon-systems/XIBT/README.rst

 using SSH in order to gather inventory information.
 It can do this in one of two ways:

 #.
-Use jlogin that comes with the `RANCID <http://www.shrubbery.net/rancid`_ installation
+Use jlogin that comes with the `RANCID <http://www.shrubbery.net/rancid>`_ installation
 #.
-SSH into the device directly from the local machine
+SSH into the device directly from the local machine (using python's paramiko)

 jlogin is required when connecting via a jumphost, then one can make use of the SSH config file for port forwarding.

-Use jlogin if there is already a RANCID installation on the same machine, or if you require jumphost functionality
+Use jlogin if there is already a RANCID installation on the same machine, or if you require jumphost functionality.

-Use *SSH directly* option if you can't install RANCID or do not require jumphost functionality
+Use *SSH directly* option if you can't install RANCID or do not require jumphost functionality.

 The options in the ``conf/XONJunosIBmaint.conf`` file for ``login_method`` are correspondingly:

 * jlogin

   or

 * paramiko

 Usage